 - Scope and objective of the audit of accounts

-- Effective communication between RA and AA–best practice
+- Effective communication between Responsible Authority and Audit Authority – best practice

 - How to use results of system audits and of audit of expenditure for the audit of accounts

 - Final additional verifications of the draft accounts